 Keen to put time on flights and waiting around in airports to good use?
 But can I take my knitting needles on the plane?
-Yes.
-Hooray!

 But there are rules.
 Read on to find the policies outlined by the TSA (Transportation Security Administration) in the USA.

 Plus, my knitting needles reviews you can take with you on the plane.

 I updated this post on May 21, 2022